 That means that a conversational tone is appropriate, but the style should convey a certain level of aloofness and firmness.

 In other words, very little emotional energy should be expended.

 The words being exchanged should be measured and have a specific objective.

-They actually listen to the person speaking with their body and mind as opposed to waiting for the moment to respond immediately.
+They listen to the person speaking with their body and mind instead of waiting for the moment to respond immediately.

-You can regularly witness bad or ineffective communication in many T.V. and podcast interviews.
+You can regularly witness poor or ineffective communication in many T.V. and podcast interviews.

-The interviewer is listening to the interviewee, but seemingly waiting impatiently to ask the next question.
+The interviewer listens to the interviewee but seemingly waits impatiently to ask the next question.

-It is like some interviewers can be dismissive to merely get their questions answered rather than engaging in dialogue.
+Some interviewers can be dismissive to answering their questions rather than merely engaging in dialogue.

 And that’s what small talk feels like for many introverts.